ernius/cedilleparser/README.md

 * Reserved words: **import**, **module**, **as**, **let**, **in** and other several symbols.

-* White spaces treatment in rules.
+* White spaces treatment.
+Avoid spaces treatment in the grammar, discarding them in the lexical phase.

 * Some associations grammar disambiguation in terms application and arrow operator in kinds.